tariqdaouda/Mariana/README.rst

 Example
 =======

-Please have a look mnist_mlp.py in the examples folder.
+Please have a look at **mnist_mlp.py** in the examples folder.
 It illustrates most of what this quickstart guide adresses.

 Using the trainer and loading datasets
 ========================================